 About The Short Term Rental Alliance of San Diego

-The Short Term Rental Alliance of San Diego will lobby and collaborate with city and other local politicians to develop, outline, and implement meaningful regulations regarding short-term rentals within the City of San Diego.
+The Short Term Rental Alliance of San Diego will collaborate with stakeholders and local politicians to develop, outline, and implement meaningful regulations regarding short-term rentals within the City of San Diego.

-The United States (and around the world) has seen the proliferation of home sharing through such services as AirBNB, VRBO, Homeaway, and many others.
-Not only is home sharing a great way to travel and save on lodging, but also a great way for hosts to make extra money while everyone involved gets to meet new people from around the globe.
+The United States (and around the world) has seen the growth of short-term rentals through such services as AirBNB, VRBO, Homeaway, and many others.
+Short-term rentals are a great way to travel and save on lodging, while meeting new people from around the world.

-- Unhappy neighbors (either due to problems with guests, or lack of support for home sharing) have complained to police, code enforcement, and other city departments, causing these departments to scrutinize the home sharing industry.
+- Unhappy neighbors (either due to problems with guests or a distaste for short-term rentals) have complained to police, code enforcement, and other city departments, causing these departments to scrutinize the home sharing industry.

-- Code enforcement has cited hosts/listings for code enforcement violations, “unlawful” living spaces, or cited structures for not being up to building code (even though the structure was purchased as-is with no code enforcement issues previously).
+- Code enforcement cited hosts for code enforcement violations, “unlawful” living spaces, or cited structures for not being up to building code (even though the structure was purchased as-is with no code enforcement issues previously).

-- Upon reviewing municipal codes and regulations, a large gray area remains surrounding home sharing and what regulations hosts are, and are not bound to abide by.
+- Upon reviewing municipal codes and regulations, there was a large gray area surrounding short-term rentals and what regulations hosts are, and are not bound to abide by.

 After falling victim to some of the above issues, and receiving punitive notices from the city, some of our founding members began to search for others with similar stories, and found that we are not alone.
 In January of 2015, we first met to discuss our respective home sharing stories, issues with the city, and decided that time for change is long overdue.

-Thus, we formed the Short Term Rental Alliance of San Diego, and hope to see positive change in how the city recognizes and governs the home sharing industry in America’s Finest City.
+Thus, we formed the Short Term Rental Alliance of San Diego, and hope to be the driving force for positive change in how the city recognizes and governs the home sharing industry in America’s Finest City.